Improving LLM Agents with Reinforcement Learning on Cryptographic CTF Challenges: Methods

 \subsection{Reinforcement Learning}

-We fine-tuned the Llama-3.1-8B \cite{llama31_8B} model on 1700 challenges from the easy difficulty subset using the Guided Reinforcement Prompt Optimization (GRPO) algorithm.
-The training specifically leveraged a structured interaction with a Python execution server via Anthropic's Model Context Protocol (MCP), allowing the model up to four sequential tool invocations per challenge.
-The decision to restrict training to easy challenges was motivated by initial experiments showing that more difficult challenges negatively impacted the training process, causing the model to converge prematurely to local optima by prioritizing superficial reward types, thus reducing its overall problem-solving efficacy.
+We fine-tuned the Llama-3.1-8B-Instruct \cite{llama31_8B} model for 250 training steps using the Group Relative Policy Optimization (GRPO) algorithm.
+The training specifically leveraged a constrained, multi-step code execution interface with a Python execution server via Anthropic's Model Context Protocol (MCP), allowing the model up to four sequential tool invocations per challenge.
+During training, we restricted the training problems to only come from the easy subset of all the challenges.
+The decision to restrict training to easy challenges was motivated by initial experiments showing that more difficult challenges negatively impacted the training process.
+Models tended to converge prematurely to local optima by prioritizing superficial reward types, i.e., outputs matching formatting or syntax rewards.
+The rarity of the accuracy reward in the case of these hard challenges caused the models not to pursue solving them.

-During each training step, we generated eight candidate trajectories for four distinct challenges, resulting in an effective batch size of 32.
+During each training step, we generated eight candidate trajectories for four distinct challenges, resulting in a batch size of 32.
 Each candidate trajectory consisted of iterative reasoning followed by structured JSON-formatted tool calls.
 The model interaction cycle included: \begin{enumerate}[nosep] \item Generating initial reasoning text, \item Invoking the Python MCP server with generated code, \item Receiving execution output and continuing reasoning, \item Repeating the process until the flag was recovered or the maximum number of interactions (four loops) was reached. \end{enumerate}

-The model’s learning process was guided by a composite reward function (see Table~\ref{tab:reward-structure}) designed to encourage correct and efficient problem-solving behavior.
+The composite reward function described in Table~\ref{tab:reward-structure} guided the model’s learning process, designed to encourage correct and efficient problem-solving behavior.
 To address the challenge of the model prematurely optimizing towards superficial rewards (such as formatting or tool-calling correctness without genuine problem-solving), we implemented a deduction strategy.
-Specifically, we penalized scenarios where the model prematurely produced an answer immediately following a tool call, indicating hallucinated rather than computed outputs.
+Specifically, we penalized scenarios where the model produced a fictitious or made-up output immediately following a tool call without actually sending it to the MCP server.
+Furthermore, we penalized the model when it produced a hallucinated flag as the answer, even before any reasoning or tool calls happened.

-Training spanned $250$ steps and was facilitated by an Unsloth \cite{unsloth, autodidact} wrapper that managed multiple interactions within a single inference pass.
-The total token generation was limited to 8192 per interaction sequence, and training was augmented using QLoRA \cite{qlora} adapters.
+The total token generation was limited to 8192 per interaction sequence, and training was augmented using QLoRA \cite{qlora} adapters on one A100 80GB GPU.